Global-Water-Security-Center/ClimateDataProcessingPipelines/Python_pipelines/Temp_Normals/README.md

 ## Overview

 This Python-based pipeline is designed for processing and analyzing climate data using Google Earth Engine.
-It focuses on calculating monthly normals (average values) for a specified band from satellite datasets within a given region of interest (ROI) and time period.
+It focuses on calculating monthly normals for a specified band from satellite datasets within a given region of interest (ROI) and time period.
 The pipeline is tailored for researchers and data analysts working in the fields of climate science, environmental monitoring, and geospatial analysis.

 ## Features